A Travel Guide to Urbiztondo, San Juan, La Union

 Catching La Union’s wave

 Before anything else, La Union’s popularity was primarily built upon the conduciveness of its beaches for surfing.
-Hence, if you are into the sport, La Union really stands out as a quick getaway (approximately 5-6 hours away from Metro Manila).
+Hence, if you are into the sport, La Union really stands out as a quick getaway (approximately 5-6 hours away from Metro Manila, depending on your location of origin).

 Thinking of finishing a book by the shore?
 Well, you may want to rethink that